dan2105/FFAnalysis/docs/Tutorial.md

 ## 1.0 Run FastFrames:

 To run the framework the application entry point is the python script `FastFrames.py`.
-One can see the supported options by doing:
+One can look at the supported options by doing:

 <div style="background-color:rgb(255, 220, 220); padding: 15px; border-radius: 6px; border-left: 4px solid rgb(165, 19, 11);">
 <strong style="color:rgb(195, 46, 12);"></strong>